eaglejs/timekeeper/README.md

-# Timekeeper for Unisys Federal Employee's
+# Timekeeper for Deltek Timesheets

 ## Purpose is to create a one-step process that eliminates human error while adding time.
 Thus, preventing punishment for being human. :)